CraftedQuery/cg_bot/docs/rag-request-flow.md

 This document explains what happens (and which external providers may be called) when a client sends `POST /chat`.

+**Related Documentation:**
+- [System Prompts Configuration Guide](./system-prompts-configuration.md) - How to configure the context for each LLM call

 The key point: **RAG is not just “1 evaluator call + 1 answer call.”** Retrieval typically requires **embeddings**, and this project also supports optional **HyDE** and optional **evaluation** stages that can add more calls.

 ## Summary: which steps make external calls